Renewing Your Oklahoma (SOK) Drivers License

-In most circumstances, renewing your drivers license in Oklahoma is a simple, straightforward, and relatively inexpensive procedure that can be accomplished with a single visit to the Department of Public Safety (DPS) and the right paperwork.
+In most circumstances, renewing your drivers license in Oklahoma is a simple, straightforward, and relatively inexpensive procedure that can be accomplished with a single visit SOK and the right paperwork.
 However, there are some important things to know about timing, required paperwork and special circumstances, especially when it comes to late renewal or renewing your license from out of state.

 Requirements for Drivers License Renewal in Oklahoma

 In Oklahoma, licenses are normally valid for 4 years, and they expire on the last day of the month in which they are valid.
-All renewals are performed by the Department of Public Safety, which will issue renewal reminders through the department website 45 days before the license expires.
+All renewals are performed by Service Oklahoma, which will issue renewal reminders through the Service Oklahoma website 45 days before the license expires.
 The requirements for renewal depend on whether the license is valid, expired or suspended, and requirements also vary if the license is lost, damaged, or stolen.

 Out-of-State Drivers License Renewal